TBT8A10/Research/README.md

    * Rockusb mode (LOADER mode) (NOT CONFIRMED)
 3. From experience, if something went wrong at this point (e.g. uboot is corrupted and can't be loaded) device will enter MASKROM mode.
 4. Uboot
-    * If the respective key combination are pressed, enters Uboot's LOADER mode or Android's recovery.
+    * If the respective key combination is pressed, enters Uboot's LOADER mode or Android's recovery.
     * If SD Card is detected and has a bootable firmware flashed, boots it.
         * I couldn't manage to actually boot something from an SD Card other than Uboot (and thus LOADER mode) which is enough to unbrick the device in some cases (more info below).
     * If the boot image is fine, boots it.